 Once the company is incorporated, it is necessary to open the Bank accounts and obtain the required licenses.
 Simultaneously, it is necessary to make filings with the RBI to indicate India's foreign investment through the automatic route.

-FDI in Private Limited Company is allowed for foreign entities subject to the FDI guidelines.
-FDI in a Private limited company falls under two categories automatic route and the approval route.
+Foreign Direct Investment in a Private Limited Company is allowed for the foreign entities that are subject to the FDI guidelines.
+FDI in India falls under two categories automatic route and the approval route.
 Currently, 100% FDI is permitted in most of the sectors, that is exempting the capped and the restricted sectors.

-The equity shares of a private limited company issued under the FDI must be at a fair value.
-If an NRI newly incorporates a company or subscription to the association's memorandum during the company incorporation, the shares can be issued at face value.
+The equity shares of a Private Limited company can be issued under the FDI and must be at a fair value.
+If the NRI is incorporating a company or a subscription to the association's memorandum during the company the shares can be issued at fair value.

-There is no requirement for the Indian director to be a shareholder in the company.
-Most foreign companies prefer to incorporate a company in India with three directors- two foreign national directors and one Indian Director.
+There is no minimum requirement for the Indian Director to be a shareholder in the company.
+Most of the foreign companies prefer to incorporate a company in India with three directors of which two are foreign nationals and one is an Indian Director.

-The 100% shares of the Indian Company can be held by a combination of foreign companies or nationals.
-One corporate entity or person cannot have all the shares of an Indian private limited company.
+The 100%shares of the Indian company can be held by a combination of foreign companies or nationals.
+One corporate entity or the person cannot have all the shares of the Indian subsidiary company.

-There are certain compliances which the Indian subsidiary companies need to adhere to mandatorily.
+There are certain compliances which the Indian subsidiary companies are required to adhere to mandatorily.